TNKSoftware/helix_remix/README.md

 - **hex2hsv.py** : Changes the name and HTML color code to a C define statement, described in the CSV.
 - **img2hex.py** : Optimized bitmap files to OLED binary image text.

 To enable split keyboard synchronization, you need to rewrite the core of QMK.
-Copy the files under the "qmk_transport" folder to QMK's core program codes.
+Copy the files under the "qmk_transport" folder to "qmk_firmware/quantum/split_common" folder.

 If you don't need synchronization, please remove the compile option "OPT_DEFS += -DHREMIX_DATA_ENABLE".